joepv/joepv.github.io/_pages/dishwasher.md

 }
 ```

-### Start dishwasher
+## Finally start the dishwasher

-If all the above check are ok, the last check is to see if the door is still open.
-If the door is closed the polling state is set to `false` and the *Eco 50°C* program is started to wash the dishes!
+If all the above check are ok, the last check is to see if the door is still *open*.
+If the door is *closed* the polling state is set to `false` and the *Eco 50°C* program is started to wash the dishes!

 ![dishwasher-startprogram](../images/screenshots/dishwasher-startprogram.png)

-## Fibaro Home Center 2 part

 ## More information